fayep/docker-register/README.md

 There are a few simplications that were made:

+* *docker-gen built for alpine* - You have to do this yourself.
 * *Containers can only expose one port* - This is a simplification but if the container `EXPOSE`s multiple ports, it won't be registered in etcd.
 * *Exposed ports must be unique to the service* - Each container must expose it's service on a unique